Why AUM Fees Are Destroying Your Wealth.

 A lot of work goes into building, refining, and executing a good financial plan.
 A good financial planner is marked by years of schooling and specialized training.
 Good planners typically have an MBA, JD, and/or a CFP.
 They have an in-depth understanding of a myriad of wealth planning topics, such as investment management, trust and estate planning, intergenerational wealth transfer, social security strategies, tax minimization techniques, and a host of others topics.
 They should serve as fiduciaries in all circumstances and for all types of accounts, and they should be current on political and regulatory policies that could impact you as a client.

 Which is to say that it is a premium service for which you might expect to pay a premium fee.
-Unfortunately, nearly all financial advisors charge not just a premium fee but an egregious fee.
-In some instances the fees charged by a financial advisor or financial planner may actually be causing more harm than good.
+Unfortunately, in some instances the fees charged by a financial advisor or financial planner may actually be causing more harm than good.
 This is because almost all advisors charge their clients an assets under management fee, in which they subtract a significant portion of the client’s investment portfolio every year.
 These fees may seem small at first – typically presented as a percentage or “basis points” – but when viewed on a dollar basis the numbers for high net worth investors can be shocking.

 This fee structure causes fees to grow exponentially as your wealth increases.
 For example, assume you have $3,000,000 invested with a traditional Wall Street financial advisor and you pay an advisory fee of .88% (the industry average for a $3,000,000 portfolio).
 That is $26,400 per year out of your pocket (or, more likely, your investment portfolio).